 The answer seems obvious – to offload the lower priority items and dedicate my ‘work self’ to this one top priority.
 And that is the path I’m now going down now.
 The struggle was handing things off… asking for help… shifting the workload.
 On some level it felt like I failed or dropped the ball.
 It felt wrong.

-However, by looking through the lens of being selfish, it helped me to rationalize what I needed to do, in reality, to best serve those around me – namely, my client, family and personal health and wellness.
+However, by looking through the lens of being selfish, it helped me to rationalize what I needed to do to best serve those around me – namely, my client, family and personal health and wellness.

 Be Selfish to Best Serve the World Around You!

 Still battling to understand this concept?
 Don’t worry, I understand!
 It’s a tough tension to work through and manage – selfishness vs. selflessness.

 We do need both if we are going to maintain a sense of balance as we approach the challenges of each day.
 So let’s look at some of the ways to leverage the necessary side of selfishness to excel in life: